 What Is Omega 7?

 Omega 7 is an unsaturated fatty acid that has a range of health benefits.
-Unsaturated fats are also known as non-essential fatty acids.
+Unsaturated fats, with the exception of omega 3s and omega 6s, are also known as non-essential fatty acids.
 That’s because they aren’t needed in our diet for survival but can be beneficial to health when consumed by humans or animals.
 The body synthesizes non-essential fatty acids on its own.

 Benefits Of Palmitoleic Acid

 The human body can produce palmitoleic acid.
 This omega 7 fatty acid is found in your tissue and liver.
-But research has found benefits of ingesting dietary palmitoleic acid .
+But research has found that there may be benefits of ingesting dietary palmitoleic acid .